pmochine/Laravel-Tongue/README.md

 - `subdomains` (default: `[]`)

-Sometimes you would like to have your admin panel as a subdomain url.
-Here you can whitelist those subdomains (only important if those urls are using the [middleware](https://github.com/pmochine/Laravel-Tongue#middleware-)).
+Sometimes you would like to have your admin panel as a subdomain URL.
+Here you can whitelist those subdomains (only important if those URLs are using the [middleware](https://github.com/pmochine/Laravel-Tongue#middleware-)).

 - `aliases` (default: `[]`)
 Sometimes you would like to specify aliases to use custom subdomains instead of locale codes.
 For example: